-Naturopathic Manipulation is a four part series of courses that provides a solid basis for the practitioner to determine the need for and perform the specific spinal and peripheral adjustments of joints in the body.
+Naturopathic Manipulation is a four-part series of courses that provide a solid basis for the practitioner to determine the need for and perform the specific spinal and peripheral adjustments of joints in the body.
 The primary focus of this modality is the spinal column.

 Soft Tissue Mobilizations

 You will develop the knowledge and skills required to give a therapeutic massage treatment for the purpose of improving overall wellness, reducing stress, relieving muscle tension, increasing flexibility and decreasing pain.
 Various systems of soft tissue mobilization are taught such as Swedish Massage, Tapotement, Myofascial Release, and Trigger Point Therapy.
 The principals and practice of proper draping and pillow support are taught as well as fundamental biomechanics to ensure therapist safety while conducting treatment.

 Provides lecture-style and hands-on training in physical assessment and pathology recognition.
 You will learn core patient assessment methods, including patient history, postural assessment, detailed palpation, range of motion assessment, orthopaedic testing, diagnostic imaging, and basic patient management.
 Engaged learning is applied with patient simulation exercises and practical clinical examinations.

 This series of courses provides a working knowledge of philosophy, theories of diagnosis, and therapeutic concepts and techniques of Traditional Asian Medicine.
 It emphasizes and demonstrates the use of acupuncture, tongue and pulse diagnosis, five-element theory, and the basic use of Asian botanicals.